 Afghanistan is experiencing an unprecedented population growth and rapid urbanization while facing an already insufficient and dilapidated housing stock.
 The Afghan government is under significant pressure to provide appropriate housing to its population and recognizes that increasing finance opportunities in the housing sector is a necessary precursor to large-scale development and alleviation of the housing supply issues.

 Worldwide, homeownership is a primary means of long-term wealth accumulation and financial security for most families.
 It plays an important role in promoting neighborhood stability and civic engagement.
 Acknowledging this, housing has become a priority issue for the Government of Afghanistan.
 Despite this pressure there has been little in the way of concrete actions to overcome the housing deficit or promote private housing finance.
+This is evident by seeing recommendations various reports on housing, including the Shorebank/CHF report prepared in 2008 vis-à-vis the progress on ground.
+Ironically various reports on housing in Afghanistan prepared since then have, by and large, carried identical recommendations with a little progress on ground.

 Currently the supply of housing finance in Afghanistan by banks and microfinance institutions (MFIs) is very limited.
 Several MFIs, like First Microfinance Bank (FMFB-A ), have set up housing loan products available for low income clients, but commercial banks are generally less active in this sector.
 At present there is no financial institution specialized in housing finance in the country, although several stakeholders, including certain government officials, are considering the need for establishing such an institution.
 Some of the problems are caused by the lack of capacity within the sector itself, but most of the impediments exist as a result of an insecure legislative environment for the sector to operate in.
 While some positive steps have been taken in the past years, like the enactment of the Mortgage Law and Secure Transaction Law, these pieces of legislation operate as part of an overall poorly functioning system.
+The Mortgage Law and Secured Transactins Law were enacted in 2010.